Azure/azure-sdk-for-java/sdk/keyvault/azure-keyvault-secrets/README.md

 - [Delete a Secret Asynchronously](#delete-a-secret-asynchronously)
 - [List Secrets Asynchronously](#list-secrets-asynchronously)

+> Note : You should add "System.in.read()" or "Thread.Sleep()" after every operation bacause some Async functions need more time to complete.

 ### Create a Secret Asynchronously

 Create a Secret to be stored in the Azure Key Vault.